fbpx

 Below is a comparison of 3 Medicare Advantage plans in Atlanta, Georgia 30303.
 Because of the intense regulation of MA plans and the overwhelming scrutiny they put on agents and brokers, I’m omitting the names of the carriers.
 I can assure you that these are 3 mainstream, name-brand insurance companies that you’ve heard of.
 These are obviously not detailed overviews, however, these encompass the biggest components of the plans that consumers tend to focus on.

-Medicare Advantage Benefits Comparison
+Example Medicare Advantage Benefits Comparison

-Max Out of Pocket$6,700$6,700$4,000
+Max Out of Pocket $6,700 $6,700 $4,000

-Doctor Copay / Specialist Copay$0 / $40$15 / $45$3 / $35
+Doctor Copay / Specialist Copay $0 / $40 $15 / $45 $3 / $35

-Daily Hospital Copay$372 / day for days 1-5$370 / day for days 1-5$225 / day for days 1-7
+Daily Hospital Copay $372 / day for days 1-5 $370 / day for days 1-5 $225 / day for days 1-7

 Below is a comparison of 3 Medigap plans.
 As a reminder from above, we used rates for a 65-year-old female, who does not use tobacco in Atlanta, Georgia 30303.